Narcissistic abuse hurts us while we are with the narcissist and it can even hurt us long after we have left the narcissist.

 2 – Give Yourself A Rant Space

 One of the few things YOU DO NOT WANT TO DO is fight this inner battle alone.
-Reach out to others who, too, are suffering and learn to be each other hand up.
+Reach out to others who, too, are suffering and learn to be each others hand up in this psychological battlefield!